ISO 9001:2015 Clause 9.2 Internal Audit

 - Does the organization ensure that the product which does not conform to the product requirements is identified and controlled to prevent their further use?

 - Does the personnel working in the laboratory have necessary competence on the basis of appropriate education, training, skills, and experience?

 4. After the recently concluded internal audit of a company, the auditor noted that the quality manager had compiled a summary of NCR’s which showed 100 NCRs.
 The sales department had a maximum NCR’s to the tune of 75%, the rest of NCR’s were evenly distributed among 5 other departments, 2 departments received no NCRs.
 The Quality Manager explained that the corrective and preventive actions have been already initiated and six monthly intervals of internal audit are being adhered to ever since the system is put in place 3 years ago.
 Sales department deals with the review of product requirements.

 The area under review: Internal audit

 ISO 9001 clause number: 9.2.2(a)

-Non conformity statement: After recently concluded internal audit of a company, the auditor noted that the quality manager had compiled a summary of NCR’s which showed 100 NCRs.
-Sales department had a maximum NCR’s to the tune of 75%, rest of NCR’s were evenly distributed among 5 other departments, 2 departments received no NCRs.
+Nonconformity statement: After the recently concluded internal audit of a company, the auditor noted that the quality manager had compiled a summary of NCR’s which showed 100 NCRs.
+The sales department had a maximum NCR’s to the tune of 75%, the rest of NCR’s were evenly distributed among 5 other departments, 2 departments received no NCRs.
 The audit program was planned without taking into consideration the status as well as the results of the previous audits.

 Non Conformity Number: 7